nicksettoon/the-forest/what-is-this.md

   **hi. he's paul. ^**

   ***PAUL IS BUT A FIGMENT OF YOUR IMAGINATION.
 HIS LIFE DEPENDS ON YOU KEEPING YOUR FOCUS ON HIS EXISTENCE.
-DON'T FORGET ABOUT PAUL***
+DON'T FORGET ABOUT PAUL.***

 ## 3| Page Disection